A ship returns

 Our contemporary sculpture symbolises the phantom remains of this almighty vessel, bringing the discovery of the Anglo-Saxon ship to life.

 A glimpse of a ghost

 Visitors will first catch sight of the sculpture from the car park, through three steel portals.
 As you arrive into the welcome courtyard, it’s an arresting sight.

 At full size, this imposing 27 metre long rusted steel sculpture sits atop a concrete plinth that represents the River Deben.
 It’s designed to evoke visions of the day that this huge vessel was transported from the River to its final resting place.

 When fully complete, the centre of the sculpture will house a slab representing the burial chamber, with detailed etchings marking the exact layout of where the treasures in the chamber were found.

 Casting new light

-Surrounding the sculpture, pulling the threads of the Sutton Hoo story together, you’ll find information panels and a team of friendly and knowledgeable volunteers who will be delighted to help you delve deeper into this extraordinary historic tale.
+Surrounding the sculpture, pulling the threads of the Sutton Hoo story together, you’ll find information panels to help you delve deeper into this extraordinary historic tale.

 With seating all around, it will be the perfect place to enjoy the shadows and dramatic light cast by the striking artwork before heading further into the site for your own voyage of discovery.